cuustard/uni/MSCI.102.md

 ![image](images/supplyChainStructure4.png)

 Having more parties in the supply chain is risky.
-Specialisation model creates a supply network.
+The specialisation model creates a supply network.
 Risk and vulnerabilities are inherent in networks.
-The larger and more extensive the network, the bigger the tension.
+The more extensive the network, the bigger the tension.
 A balance between efficiency and resilience.

 ### Procurement Process